ts33kr/granite/README.md

   the server.
 It completely frees your of routine and allows to focus only on what matters, not on the code required for code.
   See [membrane/duplex.coffee](library/membrane/duplex.coffee)
-  for both, implementation and usage.
+  for both, the implementation and the usage.

 ##Disclaimer
 Before considering using Granite framework, you should be well aware